cncf/tag-app-delivery/website/content/whitepapers/operator.md

 version_info: https://github.com/cncf/tag-app-delivery/blob/main/operator-whitepaper/v1/README.md
 ---

 _This is just a copy of the whitepaper MD file, however, it should really be the exact published version from GitHub.
-I wonder if we can relocate whitepaper files to within this /website/ directory or at least add frontmatter to the top of them?_
+I wonder if we can relocate whitepaper files to within the /website/content/whitepapers/ directory and/or add frontmatter to the top of them?_

 ## Table of Contents